Shaaali/identity-apps/docs/guides/fragments/manage-app/oidc-settings/id-token.md

  ```
 <br>

+#### Enable encryption
+Specifies whether to enable encryption for the ID Token when issuing the token using the public key of your application.
+<br>To enable encryption, you should configure the [certificate](#certificate) of your application.
+You can configure the certificate from the <b>Certificates</b> section.

+#### Algorithm
+The algorithm enables a secure key exchange using an Asymmetric Key Encryption algorithm.

+Asgardeo uses the Public Key of the application (obtained from the [certificate](#certificate)) and the asymmetric encryption algorithm specified here to encrypt the CEK.

+#### Encryption Method
+The encryption method enables a symmetric encryption algorithm for encrypting ID tokens.
+The value you select corresponds to the JWE key length that is used by the encryption method.

+The following encryption process is enforced by the encryption method:
+1. First, a Random Content Encryption Key (CEK) is generated.
+This key is used for maintaining a secure communication channel with the application.
+2. Asgardeo then uses the generated CEK value and the symmetric encryption algorithm specified here to encrypt the ID token.

 #### ID Token expiry time
 Provides the validity period of ID token in seconds.
 The default value is 3600 seconds.